 - Internationally, there is an emerging focus on citizenship as both 'active' and 'global', emphasising the importance of civic participation and responsibility in a complex and diverse world.
 This unit contextualises emergent approaches to citizenship against a cross-cultural history of the concept.
-Through a series of field trips and incursions, it explores local and global possibilities for the exercise of citizenship, and it invites and supports students to explore and develop their own pathways to active citizenship.
+Through classroom discussion as well as field trips and incursions, it explores local and global possibilities for the exercise of citizenship, and it invites and supports students to explore and develop their own pathways to active citizenship.

 - Indicative assessments in this unit are as follows: (1) participation and contemplative journalling; (2) digital reflection; and (3) digital storying.
 Further information is available in the unit outline.